Commercial Documents: Everything You Need to Know

 - Phytosanitary certificate - a document stating that any plants or planting materials are free from pests and disease.
 This is often required for international trade.

 - Fumigation certificate - a certificate that guarantees that the products underwent fumigation and quarantine prior to shipping.
 Typically, the United States, Canada, the United Kingdom, Australia, and New Zealand require this for any solid wood packing material coming from the Chinese mainland or Hong Kong.
 Either the exporter or an inspection company must prepare this document.

 - ATA carnet - a document that obtains a duty-free/temporary admission of goods.
 Examples include an exhibit for a trade show, samples, or professional equipment.
 The exporter must prepare this document.

 - Consular invoice - a document outlining shipment information, including a consignee, consignor, and value descriptions.
 This will need to be certified by the consulate of the importing country stationed in foreign territory.
 Customs officials will use this document to verify the nature of the shipment, including value and quantity.
 The exporter must prepare this document.

 Crucial Component of a Successful International Business Transaction

 There is one crucial component of every successful business transaction: the accurate completion of all required documentation for both imports and exports.
 Failure to be complete and thorough will slow down the dispatch of your products and their receipt by your customers.

 If you need help with commercial documents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.